-For some years now, electric bicycles have become one of the most demanded transport elements in the urban environment.
-Companies that see the demand in this field are trying to stand out different models.
+Electric bicycles have become one of the most demanded transport elements in the urban environment for some years.
+Companies that see the demand in this field are trying to stand out in different models.
 One such model is the “Model 1,” the very first electric bike of Civilized Cycles.

 This is an electric bike that combines a cargo bike, a scooter, a cargo bike into a single weird-looking model.
 What catches an eye instantly are those enormous, fully integrated panniers on the rear rack of the bike.
 The two compartments on each side of the rear, encased in a seemingly tough carbon fiber shell, offer space for up to 50 lbs (22.7 kg) when opened.
 These portions can be closed when not in use and thus do not disturb the driver.

-It is equipped with a 10.5 Amp-hours, 48 Volts lithium-ion battery, which offers up to 25 miles/40 km (50 miles / 80 km with optional second battery) of range.
-The lightweight, low profile battery with dual USB charging ports can be used to charge and power your devices on or off the bike.
+It is equipped with a 10.5 Amp-hours, 48-volt lithium-ion battery, offering up to 25 miles/40 km (50 miles / 80 km with optional second battery) range.
+The lightweight, low-profile battery with dual USB charging ports can be used to charge and power your devices on or off the bike.
 This 34kg bike also comes with disc brakes and a simple lighting system – headlamp, tail light, and brake light.

 The first units of the Model 1 should arrive in the second quarter of 2020, initially for the first forty buyers with the price of $5,999 each.